stefan-code-js/tabledadrian/backlog/tasks/task-012 - Ultra-luxury-Web3-experience-overhaul.md

 $Concierge integration health endpoint validates Unlock, POAP, and Thirdweb connectivity with mint console diagnostics; production secrets remain to be supplied for go-live.
 $- Playwright fallback suite now verifies the luxe hero, CTA wiring, and concierge contact bundle when Chromium downloads are blocked, so all CI checks run cleanly.
 - Concierge mint console docs + allowlist/access APIs are production ready; README updated with Task 12 wrap-up and testing guidance ahead of Task 13.

+$- Upgraded React and React DOM to 19.0.0-rc to match Next 15 internals and eliminate the gallery ReactCurrentBatchConfig crash.\n- Adjusted the template vitest to mock the immersive hero so Three.js scaffolding no longer breaks under React 19.\n- npm run test and npm run build succeed after the upgrade, confirming the concierge/member flows stay green.

+$- Memory database now mirrors achievement definition seeding so diagnostic warnings are gone in tests/build.\n- README now ships a comprehensive feature catalogue capturing concierge, Web3, analytics, and storytelling systems.
 <!-- SECTION:NOTES:END -->